takaT-toho/intelligent-knowledge-distiller/README.md

     - Example: `https://example-aoai.openai.azure.com/openai/deployments/YOUR_DEPLOYMENT_ID/chat/completions?api-version=2024-02-01`

 - **OpenAI Model (Optional)**:
-  - Specify the model name.
-  - **For Azure OpenAI (AOAI)**: Enter your **Deployment Name** here (e.g., `gpt-4.1-nano`).
-  - If left blank, or if the model cannot be automatically extracted from the URL, a default model will be used.

-**Note on CORS**: Any CORS (Cross-Origin Resource Sharing) errors that occur when using external APIs during local development are automatically handled by a built-in proxy.
-You do not need to perform any special configuration.
+  - This field is generally not required when using Azure, as the deployment name is automatically extracted from the Base URL.

+### CORS Handling

+This project includes a simple Node.js Express server that acts as a proxy to handle CORS (Cross-Origin Resource Sharing) errors.
+When you run `npm run dev`, this proxy server starts automatically alongside the Vite development server.
+All external API requests from the application are routed through this local proxy, which then forwards them to the actual API endpoint (like Azure OpenAI).
+This approach completely avoids browser-based CORS issues.

 ## Architecture and Processing Flow